Pisti-Booboo/hello-world/docs/description.md

 ## ℹ️ Description

 ### 🚩 Intro
-A short summary presentation of what this project software is.
+A short summary presentation of what this software is.
-*(if the project name is an acronym or abbreviation, give full meaning)*
+*(if the name is an acronym or abbreviation, give full meaning)*

 ### 📋 Glossary